RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/schemas/process.md

         - **`constant`** *(string/format: uri)* **(required)** : a constant non changing value.
 ## P-Store
 - **`P-Store`** *(object)*: Description for storing activity results.
 Results can be stored on 3 levels (context), in order to prevent name collisions: process, service (default), activity.
-    - **`context`** *(string)*: The context of the variable.<br>        - Process: Variable is available by all services and their activities.<br>        - Service: Variable is available by all activities of this service.<br>        - Activity: Variable is available to this activity and its sub-activities and deleted afterwards.
+    - **`context`** *(string)*: The context of the variable.<br>        - Process: Variable is available by all services and their activities.<br>        - Service: Variable is available by all activities of this service.<br>        - Activity: Variable is available to this activity and its sub-activities and deleted afterwards. (default: service)
+.
 Must be one of: `['process', 'service', 'activity']`.
-Default: `service`.
     - **`key`** *(string)* **(required)** : key in the store ( dots are not allowed).
 ## P-StoreAccess
 - **`P-StoreAccess`** *(object)*: Description for accessing a stored value.